-We are committed to supporting all Victorians, regardless of your background.
+We are committed to supporting all Victorians.

 We understand that traditional family structures are diverse and we believe in strengthening families and supporting people from culturally and linguistically diverse backgrounds to have positive, safe and respectful relationships.